oracle-livelabs/database/datapump-xtts-migration/04-prepare-m5/prepare-m5.md

 * My Oracle Support, [M5 Cross Endian Platform Migration using Full Transportable Data Pump Export/Import and RMAN Incremental Backups (Doc ID 2999157.1)](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2999157.1)

-* Oracle recommend using a shared NFS drive to share the M5 script and corresponding files, logs and backups between the source and target hosts.
+* Oracle recommends using a shared NFS drive to share the M5 script and corresponding files, logs, and backups between the source and target hosts.
 If a shared NFS drive is not possible, you must copy the directory from source to target after each backup.

 ## Acknowledgements